TKim18/Karma/README.md

 ## Necessary Kha Zix fixes ##
 * Become able to leave circles
 * Become able to log out
-* Become able to upload your own image
 * Add deinits to every listening handler

 ## Some Cool Bean Changes ##
 ### Easy ###
-* User images
 * Clock for time on order

 ### Everything in between ###
 * Push notification when user joins your circle
-* Caching images and requests

 ### Hard ###
 * Geolocation